alyptik/cepl/README.md

 	-h: Show help/usage information.
 	-v: Show version information.
 	-w: Compile with "-pedantic-errors -Wall -Wextra" flags.
+	-p: Add symbols from dynamic libraries to readline completion.
 	-l: Link against specified library (flag can be repeated).
 	-I: Search directory for header files (flag can be repeated).
 	-o: Name of the file to output source to.